fbpx Skip to main content

 We were delighted with Christie.
 First, and most importantly, our son made great strides under her guidance.
 So great, that we felt he no longer needed help!
 She was incredibly patient and kind with him and our son really responded to … More her.
 Christie was also great with me and my wife.
 She provided thorough and informative updates on our son's progress and which exercises she was using with him, so we could reinforce what she was teaching him.
 All in all, we had a fabulous experience with Christie and would highly recommend her.

-• Westchester Multisensory Math Tutor, Brooklyn Letters Jessica C ★★★★★ 6 months ago
+• Westchester Multisensory Math Tutor, Brooklyn Letters Jessica C ★★★★★ a year ago

 Theo was wonderful and his work with my son has produced some progress.
 I am grateful for the services Theo provided.

-• Westchester Multisensory Math Tutor, Brooklyn Letters Melissa Stevens ★★★★★ a year ago
+• Westchester Multisensory Math Tutor, Brooklyn Letters Melissa Stevens ★★★★★ 2 years ago

 Highly recommend Jill.
 She is a total pleasure to work with.
 After a few months working with Jill, my son is reading above grade level and LOVES to read.
 Mission accomplished!

-• Westchester Multisensory Math Tutor, Brooklyn Letters Demet Evren ★★★★★ a year ago
+• Westchester Multisensory Math Tutor, Brooklyn Letters Demet Evren ★★★★★ 2 years ago

 Paige was great and we had been really happy with her.
 I would highly recommend her!
 I recommend Brooklyn Letters to whomever asks for a speech therapist.

-• Westchester Multisensory Math Tutor, Brooklyn Letters Jeizel Rosenthal ★★★★★ a year ago
+• Westchester Multisensory Math Tutor, Brooklyn Letters Jeizel Rosenthal ★★★★★ 2 years ago

 Isabel was WONDERFUL and our son absolutely adored her, and he is making great progress with his reading and writing.